bdoyley/CityofLondon/README.md

 Grids (line 240-253) - added a 3 column grid for the footer (div class="footer")

+Grid (line 263-276) - 3 column grid with different colour then above one.

 Transitions (line 89-102) - added animation for the submenus

 Child selector - line 22 (CSS) - changes all H1's within to wrap to red